pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 * `backendType`: _enum BackendType, default=BackendType::FirstAvailable_
   Select the wanted backend type between `Sdl`, `Glfw` and `Qt`.
 Only useful when multiple backend are compiled and available.
+* `fpsIdling`: _FpsIdling_.
+Idling parameters (set fpsIdling.enableIdling to false to disable Idling)
+* `iniFilename`: _string, default = ""_
+  Sets the ini filename under which imgui will save its params.
+Path is relative to the current app working dir.
+  If empty, then the ini file name will be derived from appWindowParams.windowTitle (if both are empty, the ini filename will be imgui.ini).
+  Note: if appWindowParams.restorePreviousGeometry is true, then HelloImGui will also store the app window size and position into "iniFilename + _appWindow.ini"
+* `iniFilename_useAppWindowTitle`: _bool, default = true_.
+  Shall the iniFilename be derived from appWindowParams.windowTitle if empty
 * `appShallExit`: _bool, default=false_.
-   Will be set to true by the app when exiting.
+   During execution, set this to true to exit the app.
    _Note: 'appShallExit' has no effect on Mobile Devices (iOS, Android) and under emscripten, since these apps shall not exit._
-* `fpsIdling`: _FpsIdling_.
-Idling parameters (set fpsIdling.enableIdling to false to disable Idling)
 * `emscripten_fps`: _int, default = 0_.
   Set the application refresh rate (only used on emscripten: 0 stands for "let the app or the browser decide")